 It’s well presented and the software is an excellent combination to provide the ‘practice’ side of Logistics Management from the comfort of your classroom.
 Highly recommended.

 So, here you have it, having practiced and studied SCM extensively throughout my student days and now my career so far, here are my 7 Best Logistics Management Books as currently available on the market.
 I hope you will find them as beneficial as I have.

-As I have been a both teacher and students in a previous life, these books resonated with me.
+As I have been both teacher and a students in a previous life, these supply chain resources resonated with me.
 It provides an inspiring insight into how when finding your passion and combining it with your innate abilities and talents can take a life & supply chain as a profession from drudgery to a masterpiece